 All these accessories come as standard and don’t have to be purchased separately.
 However, one thing about having so many accessories, is you have to find space to store them all.
 Not a big problem but still something to think about.

 There are some minor flaws with the Wilks TX625 petrol pressure washer, but they are massively outweighed by all the positives.
 Great power, lots of innovative accessories and good fuel economy.
-All for under 300 pounds.
+All for under or around £300 pounds.
 A steal.

 Hyundai are best known for making cars but they also produce lawnmowers, power tools and pressure washers.